alermol/ChoCallate/README.md

 ### Consensus Implementation

 The consensus generation uses a sophisticated approach:
-- **Zero VCF Integration**: All covered positions from the zero VCF are included in the final output
+- **Zero BCF Integration**: All covered positions from the zero BCF are included in the final output
 - **SQLite Processing**: Python scripts use SQLite databases for efficient variant comparison and consensus calculation
 - **Window-based Processing**: Genomic regions are processed in parallel using configurable window sizes
 - **Quality Filtering**: Variants are filtered based on quality scores and caller agreement